ISWC-SNSG/Supplemental-Material/README.md

 - Use `docs/private_metric_protocol.md` and `docs/chronoqa_metric_protocol.md` for metric definitions.
 - Use `docs/REPRODUCIBILITY_SCOPE.md` for what this anonymous package does and does not aim to reproduce.
 - Full raw mirrors of the original public datasets and official third-party baseline code are **not** redistributed in this repository.

 ## Anonymous review note

+This repository is prepared for anonymous peer review only.
+Persistent public release endpoints, final author metadata, and final licensing statements can be attached after the review stage.

+## Anonymous review note